DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```
 First, selected reference genome C505 (accession: NZ_CP011687.1) is used for identifying repeat loci candidates and for estimating size of repeat loci clusters in the genome.
 ```
+#using default parameters
 bash script/homo_main.sh -gff example_data/C505_NZ_CP011687.1.gff -fna example_data/C505_NZ_CP011687.1.fna
 ```
-IS481 family transposase, IS481-like element IS481 family transposase and IS110-like element IS1663 family transposase are identified as most ubiqitous repeat loci.
+By looking at /output_homo/homo_occurence.txt, IS481 family transposase, IS481-like element IS481 family transposase and IS110-like element IS1663 family transposase are identified as most ubiqitous repeat loci in the reference genome.
+Size of largest repeat loci cluster is 5735bp (printed as standard output)

 Genomes assemblies from which genome rearrangements are detected are re-orientated by a chosen gene.
 In the case of _Bordetella pertussis_, the gene is _gidA_ since it is the first gene after origin of replication.
 The location and orientation of _gidA_ in the genomes are obtained by aligning it with multifasta file of genome assemblies by BLAST.